 - Age.
 Crohn's disease can occur at any age, but you're likely to develop the condition when you're young.
 Most people who develop Crohn's disease are diagnosed before they're around 30 years old.

 - Ethnicity.
-Although Crohn's disease can affect any ethnic group, whites have the highest risk, including people of Eastern European (Ashkenazi) Jewish descent.
-However, the incidence of Crohn's disease is increasing among blacks who live in North America and the United Kingdom.
+Although Crohn's disease can affect any ethnic group, whites have the highest risk, especially people of Eastern European (Ashkenazi) Jewish descent.
+However, the incidence of Crohn's disease is increasing among Black people who live in North America and the United Kingdom.
+Crohn's disease is also being increasingly seen in the Middle Eastern population and among migrants to the United States.

 - Cigarette smoking.
 Cigarette smoking is the most important controllable risk factor for developing Crohn's disease.
 Smoking also leads to more-severe disease and a greater risk of having surgery.
 If you smoke, it's important to stop.